-

 \end{itemize}

-\item Solution History is used to maintain the solution during
+\item Solution history is used to maintain the solution during

-time-step failure, solution restart/output, interpolation of
+time step failure, for solution restart/output, for interpolation of

-solution between time steps, and to provide the solution for
+the solution between time steps, and to provide the solution for

 transient adjoint sensitivities.

-\item Timestep Control and Strategies provide methods to select
+\item Time step control and strategies provide methods to select

-the time-step size based on user input and/or temporal error
+the time step size based on user input and/or temporal error

 control (e.g., bounding min/max time-step size, relative/absolute

-maximum error, and timestep adjustments for output and checkpointing)
+maximum error, and time step adjustments for output and checkpointing).

 \end{itemize}